 Sakai, Ōsaka Prefecture (Google Maps)

-The earliest tomb mounds of the Kofun period were built in the Kinai Region (畿内, Kyōto -Nara-Ōsaka).
-From there, tomb building spread to northern Kyushu through the Inland Sea region in the early fourth century.
+The earliest tomb mounds of the Kofun period were constructed in the Kinai Region (畿内, comprising Kyōto , Nara, and Osaka).
+From there, the tomb building spread to northern Kyūshū through the Inland Sea region in the early fourth century.
 Early tombs had either round or keyhole-shaped mounds.
 Keyhole tombs may have either front-square and rear-round mounds (前方後円墳 zempō-kōen-fun) or front-square and rear-square mounds (前方後方墳 zempō-kōhō-fun).
-The front mounds may have originally served as a place for funerary rites; the main burial is usually in the rear mound.
+The front mounds may have originally served as a place for funerary rites; the central burial is usually in the rear mound.

 The first tombs were constructed on existing hilltops overlooking agricultural land.
-Burial facilities consisted of a wooden coffin buried directly in the summit of the mound or placed ina stone chamber of the tateana sekishitsu (竪穴式石堂, lit. vertical hole, stone chamber") style.
-To construct a stone chamber, a pit was sunk into the top of the mound and lined with brick-sized stones.
+Burial facilities consisted of a wooden coffin buried directly in the summit of the mound or placed in a stone chamber of the tateana sekishitsu (竪穴式石堂, lit. vertical hole, stone chamber) style.
+A pit was sunk into the top of the mound to construct a stone chamber lined with brick-sized stones.
 A floor of smooth clay was prepared for the wooden coffin.
-Then ceiling rocks were laid to seal the chamber; finally, the earth was mounded over the top.
+Then, ceiling rocks were laid to seal the chamber; finally, the earth was mounded over the top.
 Clay cylinders and funeral sculptures (埴輪 haniwa) were often placed on the tomb summit over the grave.
-Usually, the surface of the tomb was paved with rocks.
+Typically, the tomb's surface was paved with rocks.

-Funerary goods of the early tombs, mainly ceremonial, included iron weapons and armour, indicating that the individuals buried there bore considerable religious and military influence.
-Chinese-made bronze mirrors, necklaces of curved magatama and cylindrical beads made of jade and jasper, jasper ornaments and koto bridges, as well as jasper bracelets were commonly discovered.
+The early tombs' funerary goods, mainly ceremonial, included iron weapons and armour, indicating that the individuals buried there bore considerable religious and military influence.
+Chinese-made bronze mirrors, necklaces of curved magatama and cylindrical beads made of jade and jasper, jasper ornaments and koto bridges, as well as jasper bracelets, were commonly discovered.

-In the late fourth century, tomb building spread further into eastern and northern Japan and to the western coastal areas.
-The tombs assumed a greater variety of shapes, square or gourd-shaped, formed by two round mounds joined together.
+In the late fourth century, tomb building expanded further into eastern and northern Japan, as well as western coastal areas.
+The tombs assumed a greater variety of shapes, including square or gourd-shaped forms, which were formed by two round mounds joined together.
 Alternate burial facilities were also developed: large stone coffins were placed in the pit-style chambers or directly into the ground, and wooden coffins were embedded in prepared clay enclosures rather than stone chambers.
-For funerary goods, the imported bronze mirrors were joined by locally produced mirrors; there also began a trend to make jasper reproductions of functional objects such as sheathed knives, iron axe and adze heads, and to place these in the tombs instead of the originals.
+For funerary goods, the imported bronze mirrors were joined by locally produced mirrors.
+There also began a trend to make jasper reproductions of functional objects, such as sheathed knives, iron axes, and adze heads, and to place these in the tombs instead of the originals.

 Middle Kofun-Period tombs